MicrosoftDocs/defender-docs/defender-office-365/user-tags-about.md

 Back on the **User tags** page, the custom tag is no longer listed.

-## User tags in reports and features in the Microsoft Defender portal
+## User tags in reports and features

-After you apply system tags or custom tags to users, you can use those tags as filters in the following features:
+After you apply system tags or custom tags to users, you can use those tags as filters in the following features in Defender for Office 365:

 - [Alerts](/defender-xdr/investigate-alerts)
 - [Incidents](mdo-sec-ops-manage-incidents-and-alerts.md)